gavinf97/R_shiny/README.md

 # R Shiny App
 ## Overall Repository Description
-R-Shiny app coded to carry out functional differential gene expression analysis given a csv input file.
+R Shiny app created to carry out functional differential gene expression analysis given a csv input file.
 Produces a volcano plot of the data for interpretation.

 ### Description of app
 This R shiny app takes in differential gene expression data from the 'all_list_fix.csv' file and produces a volcano plot.